imagment/Silver-Cplusplus/README.md

 ```

 ### Debugging
-When you are rendering the camera, it is not easy to debug something to the console. <br>
+When you are rendering the camera, debugging something to the console is not easy. <br>
 Then, you can use `silver.debug` function. <br>
 Example:
 ```
 silver.debug("Hello World!","d");

 ```
-"d" is for debug, and there are other types of debugs as well. <br>
+"d" is for debug, and there are other types of debugs. <br>
 "w" : Warning <br>
 "p" or "d" : Debug <br>
 "s" : Subtraction <br>